sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 ## Project structure

+The final goal we want to reach in this project is the implementation of SAGA Pattern with Spring Boot.
+To do this, we need an example project composed of some microservices.
 A typical example of a microservices architecture is e-commerce platforms where purchases can be made.
-For this reason, the implemented project features a system composed of three microservices implemented with Spring Boot, each with a specific function, which together create a simplified version of an e-commerce site:
+Each microservice takes care of a particular task, and overall the system works cooperatively to keep data up-to-date and consistent.
+For this reason, the implemented project features a system composed of three microservices implemented with Spring Boot, each with a specific function, which together create a simplified version of an e-commerce site.
+The three microservices involved are:

 - `warehouse-service`, which handle the products in the warehouse;